-The moment someone subscribe, they are engaging with you, they took the first step to building a relation with you or your brand.
-Now is the time to send them a small welcome, remind them to what they’ve just subscribed and that you received all the information correctly.
+The moment someone subscribes, they are engaging with you, they took the first step to build a relationship with you or your brand.
+Now is the time to send them a small welcome, remind them of what they’ve just subscribed and that you received all the information correctly.
 You might even send new subscribers a special offer or some exclusive content, as your way of thanking them for starting the relationship with you.

 #5 Design your newsletter to fit your brand.